 This hatchery is primarily focused on selling organic, USDA-certified feed.
 It started with just one guy wanting to save some money on eggs.
 Now, you can buy feed, supplies, and equipment for your chickens, as well as baby chicks.

-The breeds this hatchery offers include Bielefelder, Rhode Island Red, Silkies, Brown Egg Layers, White Egg Layers, as well as rare and exotic breeds, among many others.
+The breeds this hatchery offers include Bielefelder, Rhode Island Red, Silkies, Brown Egg Layers, and White Egg Layers, as well as rare and exotic breeds, among many others.
 You can buy baby chicks, pullets, and mature chickens.

 They have pickup points in Phoenix, Tucson, Mesa, Cornville, Show Low, and Flagstaff.
-The prices largely vary depending on the breeds and availability but you can be sure to find affordable chicks here.
+The prices largely vary depending on the breeds and availability, but you can be sure to find affordable chicks here.

 - Location: 507 E Barbarita Ave, Gilbert, AZ 85234